Project Mohole: Management

-Brown and Root proved to be troublesome to the existing Mohole scientists and engineers.
-To those that had been involved with Mohole, Brown and Root lacked understanding of the scientific goals and the engineering requirements, while maintaining an arrogance in their management of Mohole.
-Within two months, Bascom and his Ocean Science and Engineering had such a bad relationship with Brown and Root that they quit the drilling engineering effort.
+Brown & Root proved to be troublesome to the existing Mohole scientists and engineers.
+To those that had been involved with Mohole, Brown & Root lacked understanding of the scientific goals and the engineering requirements, while maintaining an arrogance in their management of Mohole.
+Within two months, Bascom and his Ocean Science and Engineering had such a bad relationship with Brown & Root that they quit the drilling engineering effort.
 Ocean Science and Engineering had reviewed Brown & Root's "Engineering Plan Report" and declared it "neither a clear plan nor a sound basis for proceeding."
 The contract made clear that the goal of Mohole was to obtain a sample of the Earth's mantle, while many of the AMSOC scientists, such as Hedberg and Ewing, were strongly advocating an intermediate stage of drilling shallow holes in sediments.
-There were now four managers of Mohole: Brown and Root, AMSOC, the National Science Foundation, and the National Academy of Sciences, and Mohole was suffering from conflicting and poorly-focused engineering and scientific goals.
+There were now four managers of Mohole: Brown & Root, AMSOC, the National Science Foundation, and the National Academy of Sciences, and Mohole was suffering from conflicting and poorly-focused engineering and scientific goals.

 In November 1963, Hedberg testified during congressional hearings on the Mohole project with a scathing criticism of Mohole purpose and management.
 He declared, "..this project can readily be one of the greatest and most rewarding scientific ventures ever carried out.
 I must also say that it can just as readily become instead only a foolish and unjustifiably expensive fiasco if there is not an insistence that it be carried out within a proper concept and in a well-planned, rigorously logical, and scientific manner ...."
 After the president of the National Academy of Sciences Frederick Seitz reprimanded him for his testimony, Hedberg resigned from AMSOC.

 In January 1964, Lill agreed to become the director for Project Mohole at the National Science Foundation, and the American Miscellaneous Society dissolved itself.
 AMSOC suggested new committees for the scientific aspects of drilling be established at the National Academy of Sciences.